tdenijs/uLabCapstone/README.md

 We installed the apache2-utils package which provides the htpasswd and basic authentication support to NGINX.

-After installing NGINX and apache2-utils via the apt package manager we edited the configuration file /etc/nginx/sites-available/default , with the following congiguration:
+After installing NGINX and apache2-utils via the apt package manager we edited the configuration file /etc/nginx/sites-available/default , with the following:

-server {
+`server {
     # sets port 80 to listen for http requests and responses
     listen 80;